sirius506/LVGLPlayerNucU575/README.md

 ![DoomPlayerSound](https://github.com/user-attachments/assets/77bc90bd-78f0-4b23-834f-7d82ef2413ee)

-If gamepad is not connected when DOOM has started, control buttons are dusplayed on the LCD screen.
+If gamepad is not connected when DOOM has started, control buttons are displayed on the LCD screen.
 But it is not easy to play the game, it is strongly recommented to use gamepad.

 ![doom_small](https://github.com/user-attachments/assets/89af701a-7601-403e-8a4b-07e58540d4ff)